 12. Adrian Mueller

-With a background in architectural engineering, Adrian Meuller uses his eye for structure to produce compelling food photography –– implementing clean lines and off-centered framing to draw in the eye.
-His use of asymmetry and soft lighting bring out the richness of delicate dishes while maintaining a sense of balance and weight –– something he hopes will reconnect viewers to their own memories surrounding food.
+With a background in architectural engineering, Adrian Meuller uses his eye for structure to produce compelling food photography – implementing clean lines and off-centered framing to draw in the eye.
+His use of asymmetry and soft lighting bring out the richness of delicate dishes while maintaining a sense of balance and weight.
+This style is something he hopes will reconnect viewers to their own memories surrounding food.
 And it definitely has, for us at least.